oneminch/Notes/Java.md

 - All reference types are instances of classes.
 - Are nullable, thus can be assigned a value of `null`.
     - `null` represents an absence of value.
-    - Accessing a `null` reference value will compile without errors, but will throw a runtime exception (`NullPointerException`).
+    - Accessing a `null` reference value will compile without errors, but will throw a runtime unchecked exception (`NullPointerException`).
 - Inherit from the root `Object` class.
 - When a reference type is assigned, a new object is created in the heap, and its memory address is stored in the reference variable.
     - Actual objects are stored in the heap memory area.